UCANR-IGIS/uavimg/README.md

  - the height above ground level must be saved in the image files, or passed as an argument.
 If passed as an argument, the assumption is that all images were taken from the same height.
  - images were taken at nadir (camera pointing straight down)

-##### Accuracy of the Estimated Image Footprints
+##### Accuracy of the Estimated GSD and Image Footprints

-The computed image footprints and GSD are based on height above ground level.
-If the study area was flat and the flight lines were all at the same elevation, using the RelativeAltitude from the image headers or passing the flight height as an argument should be relatively accurate.
-In hilly areas or uneven flights, image footprints and GSD will both be under-estimated (i.e., smaller than reality) whereever the distance between the drone and the ground was actually greater than the flight height.
+The computed image footprints and GSD are based on the recorded height above ground level (usually taken to be the launch point).
+If the study area was flat and the flight lines were all at the same elevation, using the RelativeAltitude from the image headers, or passing the flight height as an argument, should be relatively accurate.
+In hilly areas or uneven flights, image footprints and GSD will be under-estimated (i.e., smaller than reality) whereever the distance between the drone and the ground was actually greater than the recorded flight height.

 For more information, please contact andlyons@ucanr.edu.